allegheny-college-cmpsc-200-fall-2023/c-of-tranquility-assignment/README.md

 * adds 'em
 * outputs the sum

 It's unclear as to whether the code works the same up here, so you'll also need to work through a `.dis` of the file to be sure that it's doing what you say it is.
-So, you'll need to submit an annotated report of the `.dis` file in `docs`.
+So, you'll need to submit an annotated report of the `.dis` file in `docs` using `;` as our leading character to denote a comment, rather than our traditional `@`.

 #### `classifier`